 The voice to text conversion is requested by the EVVM Client according to the user preferences (see chapter 7.3.2.3.13 “Voice to text conversion”).

 The user preferences, described in chapter 7.3.2.3.13 “Voice to text conversion”, relate to start / stop procedures.

+The voice to text content adaptation is used for generating text from voicemails.

 If the user requests an on demand transcription then it will be realized via CNS4 XTRANSCRIBE_ command with parameter UID as described in [OMTP VVM].
 EVVM Client MAY support CNS4 XTRANSCRIBE_ command as defined in [OMTP VVM].